The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: The determinant line bundle

-By Corollary~\ref{compdual_crl} and Section~\ref{classify_subs}, each determinant line bundle system as in~Theorem~\ref{main_thm} determines a unique system of isomorphisms~$\wt\cD$ satisfying the above two properties.
-Furthermore, there is a somewhat smaller family of line bundle systems that satisfy a stronger version of the Normalization~III property:
+By Corollary~\ref{compdual_crl} and Section~\ref{classify_subs}, each determinant line bundle system as in~Theorem~\ref{main_thm} on page~\pageref{main_thm} determines a unique system of isomorphisms~$\wt\cD$ satisfying the above three properties.
+Furthermore, there is a somewhat smaller family of determinant line bundle systems that satisfy a stronger version of the Normalization~IV property:\\